08jhs05/TicTacToe/README.md

 https://user-images.githubusercontent.com/54612573/128615739-8f6ff8a6-d583-45d0-b870-3ddbe1a1e924.mov

 Open tictactoe.html from your browser to play the game.
 Plain HTML/CSS/Javascript were used to create the app.
-No libraries used

 All requirements including bonus are fully implemented.